azaz0101/chinese-stroke-order/README.md

    - The "output_Img" directory stores the images of the stroke order of the chinese character.

    - The "output_Stk" directory stores the x,y coordinates of the stroke order of the chinese character.

+3. "loc.py" is used to train the local model.
+   "glo.py" is used to train the global model.